duarteocarmo/duarteocarmo.com/content/posts/83-common-misconceptions-about-ai.md

 title: Common misconceptions about AI
 description: TODO
-date: 5th of Sept 2025
+date: 7th of Sept 2025
 status: draft
 thumbnail: TODO
 include: math

 It's that time of year again.
-We took a couple of weeks off and came down south.
-The usual: a bit of Portugal, a bit of Italy, and a lot of friends and family.
+As usual, we took a couple of weeks off and came south: a bit of Portugal, a bit of Italy, a lot of friends and family.
 My family has a long-running joke that I hate people and love my computer.
 That's not (entirely) true.
-I did talk to a lot of people this summer.
-But this year, something was off.
+I talked to lots of people this summer.
+But something felt off.

-Everyone was talking to me about “AI.”
-And when I say *everyone*, I mean *everyone*.
 ChatGPT this, AI that, Copilot here, Gemini there.
-The funny thing, though, was that nobody had a clue what they were talking about.
-And no, I don’t consider myself the greatest “AI specialist” in the universe—but hey, I’ve worked in the field for a few years now.
-My point isn’t that people are stupid; my concern is that I believe people are effectively misinformed.
+Nobody had a clue what they were talking about.
+I’m not an AI guru, but I have worked in the field for some years.
+People are not stupid; people are misinformed.

-And yes dear reader.
-I do live in a bubble, and I believe some of the readers of this blog do too.
-I'm talking about *you*, you that knows what a Mixture-of-experts or KV cache is.
-If you're - like me - that person.
-I found it super interesting that people had some of these misconceptions.
-If you don't know what LayerNorm is, don't despair, this blog post is also for you.
-You might have some of the misconceptions below as well.
-Don't worry - you wouldn't imaging the misconceptions I have about your field.
-Feel free to send me a blog post about them.

-Without further ado.
-Let's get to them.
+If you know what a Mixture-of-experts or KV cache is - some of these misconceptions might be surprising.
+If you don’t, then it’s time to clear some things up.

 ### **Large Language Models are connected to the internet**

 Large language models (LLMs) are not connected to the internet.
-Think of a model as a zip file, a file you can run in your own laptop[ref]You should try [LM Studio](https://lmstudio.ai/)[/ref].
-A file that compressed the whole internet it was trained on.
-But that training started and stopped.
-Everything that happened after the training the model knows *nothing* about.
-If you ask a model - in its purest form - the news from today, it will effectively make something up.
+A model is a zip file, a file you can even run in your own laptop[ref]You should try [LM Studio](https://lmstudio.ai/)[/ref].
+A file that compresses the whole internet it was trained on.
+But that training had a beginning and an end.
+The model knows nothing about what happened after it was trained.
+Ask a model - in its purest form - the news from today and it will refuse or make something up.

 "But Duarte, when I ask ChatGPT today's news it knows".
-What ChatGPT - and many other apps - is doing is effectively injecting internet into the prompt.
+What ChatGPT - and many other apps - are doing is stuffing search results into the model context.
 ChatGPT used to have a Search button, remember?
-(I know my sister cata was pissed I didn't tell her sooner).
-ChatGPT still has a "Search Web" button.
-But since people didn't know what it meant - it now just enables the "web search" stuff if your question requires it.
+(I know my sister Cata was pissed I didn't tell her sooner).
+ChatGPT still has a "Search Web" button, it just now automatically detects if your question needs a web search and uses it.
+So you don’t have to think about it.

 ### **Large Language Models should cite their sources**

-Let’s say you, dear reader, are training your own LLM.
-To do it, you effectively collect the entire internet into a single Word document.
-You then run a probabilistic model over this entire document.
-The model starts learning certain patterns.
-For example, whenever the model sees “The president of the USA is,” the most likely sequence of words it has seen after it is “Barack Obama.”
-This is a large document; it has seen that sentence many times—in websites, Wikipedia, blogs, books, etc.
+Let’s say you are training your own LLM.
+You start by collecting the entire internet into a single Word document.
+You run a probabilistic model over it.
+The model starts learning.
+For example, whenever the model sees “The president of the USA is,” it always sees “Barack Obama” next to it.
+This is a large document; it has seen that pattern many times—in websites, Wikipedia, blogs, books, etc. And so it learns it.

-Once you are done training, you prompt the model: “The president of the USA is,” and it responds, “Barack Obama,” simply because that was the most *likely* completion of words.
-Now, how can we cite the whole internet?
+Once training stops, you prompt the model: “The president of the USA is,” and it responds: “Barack Obama,” simply because it is *likely*.
+It sounds wrong today, and that’s exactly the point: the model only knows what it saw during training.
+How can we cite this process?
 It wasn’t a single website that made the LLM respond like that.
-It was the fact that it had seen that sentence so often.
+It was the effect of the entire corpus.
 But what exactly has it seen?—you might ask—and how much?
-That’s where things get [tricky](https://www.nytimes.com/2025/09/05/technology/anthropic-settlement-copyright-ai.html).
+Well, that’s where things get [tricky](https://www.nytimes.com/2025/09/05/technology/anthropic-settlement-copyright-ai.html).

 ### **An Ice-cream flavor generated by artificial intelligence**

 There are a lot of things that can be generated by AI.
-Some of them good, some of them less bad, and a lot of them useless.
-Just because you *can* do something with AI does not mean you actually should.
+Some of them good, some of them less bad, a lot of them useless.
+Just because you *can* do something with AI does not mean you should.
 Someone prompted ChatGPT for weird flavors of ice-cream, posted them online and got thousands of likes.
-Lots of it, is [slop](https://en.wikipedia.org/wiki/AI_slop).
+We have a name for that.
+It’s called [slop](https://en.wikipedia.org/wiki/AI_slop).

 $$
 \text{AI Generated} \neq \text{Good}
 $$

-So half our feeds are low quality AI content, the other half of influencers *know* that adding the two magic letters to their post will triple the interactions.
-In summary: it's a period to be *extra* careful with all "AI" related content - even if it has nothing to do with AI.
+Half our feeds are low quality AI content, the other is filled with influencers that *know* that adding the two magic letters will triple the interactions.
+In summary: be skeptical of anything with “AI” slapped on it.

 ### **It automatically learns from what you tell it**

-This is another misconception.
-My entire family thinks AI is some sort of all powerful monster that learns continuously from whatever you tell it.
-I must debunk this again.
+My entire family thinks AI is some sort of all powerful monster that learns continuously from whatever they tell it.
+Another myth.
 A model is an artifact that is stuck in time.
 In order for it to learn something new, you need to retrain it.
-Retraining is a long and expensive process as I'm sure you've seen in the news.
-If you tell ChatGPT that your mom's name is Elsa, and create another conversation, the *model* itself does not *know* it. [ref]They do [use your data](https://privacy.anthropic.com/en/articles/10023580-is-my-data-used-for-model-training) for training - but this loop takes a while - it's not instant[/ref]
+Retraining is a long and expensive process.
+If you tell ChatGPT that your mom's name is Elsa, and create another conversation, the *model* itself does *not* know that. [ref]Even if they [use your data](https://privacy.anthropic.com/en/articles/10023580-is-my-data-used-for-model-training) for training - but this loop takes a while - it's not instant[/ref]

 I know if feels like it's continuously learning.
-But this is because AI providers are using small "tricks" to make this happen.
-What they are doing is that they are writing what you said to a file, and then injecting that file into the context when you start a conversation.
-Effectively giving you the idea it's learning.
-In short it is not a monster that automatically re-learns from whatever you tell it, we need to actively retrain it for it to gain new knowledge.
+AI providers are use small "tricks" to make that happen.They write what you said to it in a file, and then inject that file into the context when you start a conversation.
+Effectively giving you the idea it's learning even though it’s not.
+The model needs to be retrained to get new knowledge.

 ### **Are we in a bubble?**

-Of course we are in a bubble, even [Sam has said it](https://www.cnbc.com/2025/08/18/openai-sam-altman-warns-ai-market-is-in-a-bubble.html).
-There are many companies out there that are pivoting overnight to AI, and getting crazy investments as a byproduct.
-Researchers are getting [millions of dollars](https://www.nytimes.com/2025/07/31/technology/ai-researchers-nba-stars.html) from the biggest companies in the world.
-Influencers are getting crazy engagement just by mentioning AI in their posts.
-We are at peak stupid.
+Of course we are, even [Sam has said it](https://www.cnbc.com/2025/08/18/openai-sam-altman-warns-ai-market-is-in-a-bubble.html).
+Many companies are pivoting overnight to AI, and getting crazy investments as a byproduct, much like the dot-com days.
+Researchers are getting paid [millions of dollars](https://www.nytimes.com/2025/07/31/technology/ai-researchers-nba-stars.html).
+Influencers are getting crazy engagement just by mentioning AI.
+This is peak stupid.

-But AI is - in fact - insanely useful.
-And that has real effects.
-Just look at your everyday life.
-Are you using Google as much?
+But AI is also insanely useful.
+That has real effects.
+Just look at your everyday now: Are you using Google as much?
 Are you taking advantage of models in any way?
-I'm sure you do.
-These models are very useful.
+I am pretty sure you are.
+These models are useful.
 These models are powerful.
-And the open source ecosystem of models is very exciting.
+And the open source ecosystem of models is genuinely growing and exciting.
+The whole world in your pocket?
+The whole internet’s knowledge without WiFi!

-As usual, we are somewhere in the middle: useful and overhyped.
-[No one knows anything.](https://calnewport.com/no-one-knows-anything-about-ai/)
+As usual, we are somewhere in the middle of the useful and important the overhyped.

 ### **Humanity is doomed and technology sucks**

 Why are we investing money in going to Mars?
 Why are we inventing these new things that destroy creativity?
 Why are we submitting our children to such a future?
-We should go back to pen and paper, we should stop this right now, we should invest only in our dear planet.
-These are just some of the fears that I've heard about.
-I understand, change is scary, we are always scared of the unknown.
-Especially if we are older, and used to things in their *normal* state - whatever that is.
+We should go back to pen and paper, we should stop this right now, we should invest only in our planet and nothing else.
+I understand, change is scary, we are scared of the unknown.
+Especially when we are older and used to things in their *normal* state - whatever that is.

-In a lot of ways, it has never been more interesting to be alive.
-Code is easier, learning is easier, diagnosing is easier, and those things are great!
-Using all of those easier things to build something stupid has also never been easier.
-Still, it's exciting to be alive.
+In a lot of ways though, it has never been more interesting to be alive.
+Code is easier, learning is easier, diagnosing is easier, boring things are easier.
+That is progress.
+But using all of those easier things to build something stupid has also never been easier.
+And that feels like the opposite of progress.

 ### **Final thoughts**

 I'm an optimist.
 Where a lot of people see doom, I see something interesting.
-If you should take something from this post is that the truth is always somewhere in the middle.
-When changes are this big, fear, uncertainty, and doubt prevail.
-And even though nobody knows anything.
-There are some absolute truths about how things work that everyone should be aware of.
+That’s why I am in love with technology.
+When changes are this big then fear, uncertainty, and doubt prevail.
+Keep two things in mind: it’s relevant to understand how AI works to some extent, and  remember that [no one knows anything.](https://calnewport.com/no-one-knows-anything-about-ai/)

-When the dust has settled, one thing is clear: taste, creativity, and the will of doing interesting things has never been more important.
+When the dust has settled another thing will become clear: taste, creativity, and the will of doing interesting things has never been more important.
 If I used ChatGPT to write this entire post, it would probably suck.
-But if I use ChatGPT strategically to give me feedback on how to make it better, then it probably will give me some interesting feedback.
-Some of it good, and some of it bad.
+But if I use ChatGPT strategically to give me feedback on how to make it better - it probably will.

 Like Vitto says: There are many fun things to do: go do them.